 Chris Kidd enjoys a freedom that most only dream of, or wish they had.
 “That is what,” Chris says, “inspires me to help people create their own financial freedom.
 The biggest problem most families face are financial problems.
 Financial problems are the number one contributor to divorce.
 If we can help eliminate the financial problems people are facing today, we can save a lot of families.”
 That is also why Chris offers pre-marital financial coaching.
 Chris Kidd’s mission is “to eliminate the financial problems that exist in most homes, and help people create their own financial freedom, so that money is no longer an issue and they can focus on the truly important things in life.”

-Chris Kidd has more than a decade of investment experience in the stock market, options, real estate, and business development.
-His experience also includes trading commodities and currency.
-Kidd has successfully managed his own investments and taught many of his clients how to do the same.
+Chris Kidd has more than two decades of investment experience in the stock market, options, real estate, and business development.
+His experience also includes trading commodities and currencies.
+Kidd has successfully managed his own investments and taught many of his clients how to do the same

 Chris Kidd is the author of Defeating Debt.
 Chris says his book was written for those who want a short and simple plan on how to better handle their finances, get out of debt, stay out of debt, and lay a foundation for building wealth.
-It is a short, easy read that will help anyone quickly some make financial changes in their lives of the better.
+It is a short, easy read that will help anyone learn how to quickly make some financial changes in their lives for the better.

 Some of Chris' highlights include: